kiwi0fruit/misc/src/socionics-jat/reddit2.md

 4. “Sensory thinking” is used instead of Sensing/Sensorics, “Intuitive thinking” is used instead of Intuition, “Task-oriented thinking” is used instead of Thinking/Logic, “Feelings-oriented thinking” is used instead of Feeling/Ethics.
 5. Modified standard MBTI acronyms for Jung functions (Se', Si', Ne', Ni', Fe', Fi', Te', Ti') and dichotomies (E/I, N/S, T/F, P/J) are used for MBTI partial compatibility purpose.
 Unfortunately there seems to be no way to avoid using standard MBTI acronyms for Jung/JAT functions.
 6. Standard socionics functions symbols (● ○ ▲ △ ◆ ◇ ■ □) and Victor Gulenko’s 8 latin letters (F, S, I, T, E, R, P, L) were abandoned as inconvenient, unpopular in English community or weird :-)
-7. Some differences between types in classical Socionics and reference types in Jung-Augustinavichiute-Talanov personality model are outlined.
+7. Some differences between types in classical Socionics and reference types in Jung-Augustinavichiute-Talanov Socionics are outlined.
 8. Some differences between information aspects in classical socionics and Jung-Augustinavichiute-Talanov cognitive functions are outlined.
-9. The short descriptions of JAT cognitive functions that are consistent (I hope) with JAT personality model are given.
+9. The short descriptions of JAT cognitive functions that are consistent (I hope) with JATS are given.
 These descriptions are sometimes different from understanding of cognitive functions in other branches of Socionics.

 ## 1. Jung-Augustinavichiute-Talanov cognitive functions

-But there are some differences between definitions of **cognitive functions** in MBTI and in *Jung-Augustinavichiute-Talanov personality model* (JAT).
+But there are some differences between definitions of **cognitive functions** in MBTI and in *Jung-Augustinavichiute-Talanov Socionics* (JATS).
 Actually my understanding of Talanov's ideas is a outdated. **JAT cognitive functions** roughly speaking are the ways of thinking:

 - Additional **function attitude**:
     - [**Introverted** functions (**I**)] Introverted, passed through oneself, passive, restoring, energy saving functions vs.